 ascertaining and describing each wine's

-* Stop in for a FREE wine
+Stop in for an affordable and enjoyable wine

 tasting.
-Enjoy tasting a
+Enjoy tasting and discovering new

 11 NE 4th Avenue, Crystal River, Florida 34429